HarisK15/TerraNovaNewFinal/README.md

    MODEL_NAME=llama3

    Note: You will need to have Ollama running locally with the model mentioned above.
    If you don't have Ollama, you can download it from [https://ollama.ai/](https://ollama.ai/).
-Download llama3 8b parameter version, though if your machine supports it, you can use one with more parameters.
+Download any llama3 version with 3b parameter version, though if your machine supports it, you can use one with more parameters for better chatbot accuracy.